petertretorn/SubscriptionManagement/README.md

 DELETE https://localhost:44338/api/subscription/ \<subscripId>

 I didn't get around to code up a client library, but given the solution provides languange agnostic HTTP endpoints it would be a question of programmatically issuing HTTP requests.
-In C# that could be done using HttpClient.
+In C# that could be done using HttpClient, possibly hidden behind an abstraction for easier consumption.
 POST request example:

 ```C#
 var subscriptionCommand = new subscriptionCommand("33eb22ad-6700-45db-a209-03b9a6addacb", ..... etc);